IgalKroif/gatling-beginner-project/README.md

 This project is designed for stress testing the [FakeStoreAPI](https://fakestoreapi.com) using Gatling.
 The project includes models for Products and Carts, checks, and generates detailed reports.
 Additionally, it incorporates CSV feeders and files to generate dynamic IDs for testing purposes.

+## In the 'master' branch you will find :

 ## Project Structure

 - `src/test/scala`: Contains the Gatling simulation files.